-In general, the greatest contribution to the receptors' exposure is found when it is close to the noise source.
+In general, the greatest impacts are found when a receptor is close to the noise source.
 For example, if high blow energies or a fast strike rate are used at the start of the piling activities, bigger increases in impact ranges will be achieved.

-Another factor that can cause big differences in calculated impact ranges is the bathymetry, as deep water results in a slower attenuation of noise (i.e., they remain higher for greater distances).
+The other main element that can cause big differences in calculated impact ranges is the bathymetry, as deep-water results in a slower attenuation of noise (i.e., they remain higher for further).
 However, it is not always feasible to limit piling activity in or near to deep water.